Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Defeat all 4 trainers in the GR Psychic Stronghold!_

-Defeating the fourth trainer in the lobby is optional for progression but necessary for the achievement.
-The fortress leader, Claire, doesn't count as a trainer for this achievement.
+* Defeating the fourth trainer is optional for progression but necessary for the achievement.
+Claire doesn't count as a trainer for this achievement.

 ***